 The Oak Ridge TND Code is a hybrid district which permits a variety of types of developments ranging from small, single family homes and multifamily buildings to larger, mixed use town centers, complete with extensive retail and employment components.
 The type and intensity of uses within the development are controlled by lot types, street types, and proximity to public facilities, all of which have specific performance standards associated with their application.
 The number of variances that may normally be required have been dramatically reduced.
 The TND regulations essentially serve as a parallel new urbanism code; one which requires concept plan approval by the planning commission and staff approval of the final design.

 Open space requirements are in keeping with the size and type of development.
 Provisions are made for urban plazas, neighborhood parks, nature preserves and active recreation areas.

-New pedestrian scale street design requirements are an essential part of the code.
+New pedestrian scale street design requirements are an essential part of the The Oak Ridge TND Zoning Code.
 These supersede conventional street design requirements in the City of Oak Ridge Public Works Code.
 These new requirements ensure that streets in the proposed TND development can be narrower than those conventionally required.
 In addition, they provide for the creation of sidewalks, street tree zones, on-street parking and a comprehensive, well-planned street grid system.